kipurc/ClientSatApp/bluelist-mobiledata-iOS/README.md

       sudo gem install cocoapods

-Next, go to the folder containing the bluelist-base-iOS sample.
+Next, go to the folder containing the bluelist-mobiledata-iOS sample.
 Then, install the dependencies listed in your podfile using the following command:

       pod install